COSMOS-CTC-Cambridge/damtp-research-programming/modules/practices.md

 #### Get up-to-date course notes

-1. If you have not cloned the repo yet, clone it to `/share/data/<yourusername>` on the Azure host.
+1. Go to the Azure host: `ssh <yourusername>@slurmcluster01.westeurope.cloudapp.azure.com`.
+2. Still on the Azure host, change the working directory to `/share/data/<yourusername>`
+3. Clone the course repo in this directory
     1. Do the next part of the exercise on the next lecture, it will be pointless right now

-2. In the directory you cloned the repo to, get the latest versions of the notes from the remote repo.
+4. In the directory you cloned the repo to, get the latest versions of the notes from the remote repo.
     1. If you viewed the `.md` files using jupyter, you will get conflicts due to jupyter's autosave feature.
     2. If you made any other changes, you may or may not get conflicts.
     3. Probably the best way to deal with jupyter's autosave feature is to always checkout a new local branch and only ever update master from the remote.
 One way to do this is explained on the [course website](https://github.com/juhaj/damtp-research-programming).

-3.  please clone the playground
+5.  please clone the playground
     -   if you have a github account with ssh keypair set up, use `git clone git@github.com:juhaj/playground.git`
     -   if you don't, use `git clone https://github.com/juhaj/playground.git`